Bamboo Payouts

 Payout models

-Bamboo Payouts offers three models that means a combination of origin and destination currency.
+Bamboo Payouts offers four models that represent a combination of source and destination currencies.

 • USD to Local (USD2L): the payout is requested in US Dollars and the payee receives the funds in local currency.